Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 Nevertheless, the answer to the question who is liable for the actions (and costs) of a foreigner, is among the historic heart of immigration law, and still is a current (legal) question.

-Frisia, also a legal anomaly in European history
+Frisia, a legal anomaly in European history

 Note 1 – Also relating to migration laws, the Older Law of Västergötland in Sweden of the Viking Age stated that murders of people from Västergötland were punishable by higher payments than if the victim came from other parts of Sweden (Sanmark 2017).

-Note 2 - Another aspect is that well into the early modern period, a foreigner had no honour (Van de Pol 2011).
+Note 2 – Another aspect is that well into the early modern period, a foreigner had no honour (Van de Pol 2011).
 Honour for many centuries determined the social position of a person.
-If you had no honour, you were not able to do business, could not loan money, get proper jobs, fulfil functions in public life, etc. Honour was a kind of insurance policy, and because, in general, no one could vouch for a unknown foreigner, he or she was without honour.
-See our blog post Harbours, Hookers, Heroines and Women in Masquerade.
+If you had no honour, you were not able to do business, could not loan money, get proper jobs, fulfil functions in public life, etc. Honour was a kind of insurance policy, and because, in general, no one could vouch for an unknown foreigner, he or she was without honour.
+See our blog post Harbours, Hookers, Heroines, and Women in Masquerade.

 Suggested music